MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-scatter.md

 ![Screenshot of a Scatter chart with RowNum added to the Details well.](media/power-bi-visualization-scatter/pbi_scatter_tshoot.png)

-Or if you don’t have that in your data, create a field that concatenates your X and Y values together into something unique per point:
+If you don’t have that in your data, create a field that concatenates your X and Y values together into something unique per point:

 ![Screenshot of a Scatter chart with TempTime added to the Details well.](media/power-bi-visualization-scatter/pbi_scatter_tshoot2.png)